-Transmission measurement with Amos receiving antenna Conclusion In this work we demonstrated and confirmed by measuring the possibility of using Franklin's line of half wave dipoles in front of the relatively narrow reflector surface as an efficient antenna on 2.4 GHz.
+In this work we demonstrated and confirmed by measurements the possibility of using Franklin's line of half wave dipoles in front of a relatively narrow reflector surface as an efficient antenna on 2.4 GHz.
 The antenna has a vertical polarization and semicircular radiation diagram in horizontal plane.
-The problem of parasitic radiation of parts of two wire short-circuited lines for phasing is resolved by placing the reflector surface near short-circuit conductor; in that way, conductor was transformed in transmission line with the impedance of about 150 ohms and in that way intensity of its radiation is considerably reduced.
+The problem of parasitic radiation of parts of two wire short-circuited lines for phasing is resolved by placing the reflector surface near short-circuit conductor; in that way, the conductor was transformed into a transmission line with an impedance of about 150 ohms and the intensity of its radiation is considerably reduced.
 In this way the impact of parasitic radiation on the overall radiation diagram is reduced.
-In addition, placing the reflector surface modified the input impedance to the value that is suitable for efficient matching of the antenna to the coaxial feeding line.
+In addition, using the reflector surface modified the input impedance to the value that is suitable for efficient matching of the antenna to the coaxial feeding line.
 Therefore, geometric and electric symmetry of the antenna enabled clean, symmetrical and narrow vertical diagram.
-By using very narrow reflector, the great width of horizontal diagram is preserved.
+By using a very narrow reflector, the great width of horizontal diagram is preserved.